 Later that year and to celebrate 21 years of Ladies Circle, the National Executive decided to adopt Imperial Cancer Research as the Ladies Circle national charity.
 The first donation was £6,607 and we continued to support the charity as our national cause up until 2013 which raising hundreds of thousands of pounds during that time.
 Clubs now focus on raising funds for their own local causes and supporting the National President's charity partner for her term.

 Opening Up to a New Century

-In the 1990s Ladies Circle opened up its membership to all young women regardless of ties to Round Table.
-We remain proud of our roots, and are still part of the Round Table family, but we have transformed into a unique, truly open organisation that welcomes ALL women aged between 18 and 45.
-We hope you’ll help us build on our history, and we put everything we’ve learned over the years into making sure Ladies Circle remains an open, supportive and exciting environment for women everywhere – women like you!
+In the 1990's Ladies Circle opened up its membership to all young women regardless of ties to Round Table.
+We remain proud of our roots and are still part of the Round Table family but we have transformed into a unique and truly open organisation that welcomes ALL women aged between 18 and 45.
+We hope you’ll join us as part of our continuing story as the oldest, best and most effective social network for young women everywhere – women like you!

-If you would like to know about the history of Ladies Circle please click here or read some of the words below from members on what Ladies Circle means to them.
+If you would like to know more about the history of Ladies Circle please click here or read some of the words below from members on what Ladies Circle means to them.

 National President 2019/20

 Now I’m a member myself and I love being part of an network of women who support each other and contribute positively to their local, national and international communities.
 I’ve made some great friends and had lots of fun trying new activities (even slightly improving my terrible craft skills!), but also helped to raise funds for some great local and national charities.